 It could be said that it is premature of me to be writing a blog post about what teaching has taught me.
 Having only been teaching for 4 months, I am at the very beginning of my teaching journey.
-Nonetheless, I firmly believe that in life everybody should have a go at being a teacher.
+Nonetheless, I firmly believe that in life everybody should have a go teaching.
 Even if not formally, we should always be looking to teach each other, share our ideas and revel in what we learn.
-This train of thought made me realise that in the short time I have been a teacher, I have already learnt innumerable lessons.
+This train of thought made me realise that in the short time I have been a Chatteris Native-speaking English Tutor, I have already learnt innumerable lessons.
 So, in that spirit, here’s three things that I believe teaching has taught me thus far.

 Lesson one: You can’t control everything, so prepare to be flexible when things go wrong.

 The classroom is unpredictable – no matter how well prepared you are and no matter how precise and well planned out your lesson is, it will rarely, if ever, go as planned.
 Whether it’s those few students who never bring their worksheet to the lesson or the screen share on Zoom failing, rendering you unable to share that PowerPoint that took you hours to make.
 Things go wrong, but it is having the confidence in yourself and the material to be flexible and proactive in the face of these problems whilst still achieving your objectives that counts.
 If you have confidence and knowledge in your fundamental learning objectives, then the route to get there can change.
 Don’t be afraid to adapt and change things up if what was planned isn’t working: quite often it will turn out better than you would have thought.

 Lesson two.
 Teaching a classroom full of 10-year-old children showed me you cannot afford to be monotonous when presenting new ideas.